TraceDugar/JavaScript-Encyclopedia/102/class8.md

 # Class 8

+## Quick Reference

 For loop repeats until a specific coniditon is false

 While repeats itself as long as the condition remains true